What’s the issue?

 - Campaigning for policies that support local food systems and short supply chains.

-Since 2023 we have been working with four project partners to co-develop The Local Food Plan.
+Since 2023 we have been working with four project partners to co-develop the Local Food Plan.
 Project partners include the Sustainable Food Trust, Pasture for Life, the Food and Farming Countryside Commission, and Sustain’s Local Food Retail Project.

 In the first phase of the project we developed a collective vision.
 As part of that work we interviewed different people from across the UK and across the supply chain to analyse what the main issues are preventing the local food sector from growing and to explore where potential solutions might lie.
 You can read about this work in our report ‘Growing the Local Food Sector: A snapshot of barriers and solutions’.